bet4a/d3wiki/Home.md

     python -m http.server 8888 &

-If you have got PHP installed you could try
+If you have have PHP installed you could try

     php -S localhost:8888

+or if you are running Ruby you can use

+    ruby -run -e httpd . -p 8787

 Once this is running, go to <http://localhost:8888/>.